sr320/lsamp-2023/docs/Mentoring_Plan.md

-# Differential response of oysters: polyploidy and enviornmental stress
+# Differential response of oysters: polyploidy and environmental stress

 # Introduction